 To illustrate, I’m going to use a sample dataset as an example.
 For instance, the following dataset represents the Salesman, Product, and Net Sales of a company.

-15 Different Errors in Excel and Their Meaning
+Errors in Excel and Their Meaning: 15 Different Errors

 There can be different types of errors in Excel.
 Some of them are Formula Errors.
 When we type the wrong function name in the formula or inputs the wrong reference data in the argument, Excel shows the cell value which starts with #.
 This kind of error is Formula Error.
 Other errors are File Errors.
 When the Excel file is corrupted or incompatible with the Excel version, this error occurs.
 Therefore, follow along with the article to know in detail.